berzerk0/GitPage/README.md

-#Pages
+# Pages

-berzerk0's github pages repo.
+berzerk0's github gitblog repo.

-I host a site here!
+I host a site here.
+Here are the files.